Webinar

 MQTTX

 MQTTX is an elegant cross-platform MQTT 5.0 desktop client that runs on macOS, Linux, and Windows.
-Its user-friendly chat-style interface enables users to easily create multiple MQTT/MQTTS connections and subscribe/publish MQTT messages.
+Its user-friendly chat-style interface lets users easily create multiple MQTT/MQTTS connections and subscribe/publish MQTT messages.

 MQTTX fully supports MQTT versions 5.0 and 3.1.1, MQTT over TLS, MQTT over WebSocket, and one-way and two-way SSL authentication.
-In addition to these essential features, MQTTX offers advanced functionality, such as customizable scripts for MQTT Pub/Sub simulation and support for codecs like Hex, Base64, and JSON payloads.
+In addition to these essential features, MQTTX offers advanced functionality, such as customizable scripts for MQTT Pub/Sub simulation, payload codec support (Hex, Base64, JSON), and an AI-powered Copilot that helps generate test data, MQTT client code in various languages, and message schemas based on your connection context and test data.
+With integrated Model Context Protocol (MCP) support, Copilot can connect to external databases and services, enabling intelligent, code-free MQTT testing and interaction.

 MQTTX is an open-source project developed with Electron and maintained by the EMQX team.
-The latest release is version 1.9.2 by the end of April 2023.
+The latest stable release is version 1.11.0 (December 2024).
+Enhancement of AI and MCP features is available starting from version 1.12.0-beta (March 2025).

 GitHub Project: https://github.com/emqx/mqttx